What Does Climate Change Mean for Sea Turtles?

 The planet’s climate changes; it has done so throughout Earth’s history.
 Those environmental changes can affect all life stages of sea turtles, including egg survival and the reproductive success of adults, in addition to affecting food quality and availability.

 Some climate models predict that many marine turtle nesting sites could become warmer, drier, and subject to more severe storms as climate change progresses.
 Dry sand can increase unsuccessful nesting attempts (false crawls), cause nest chambers to collapse while being excavated, and dehydrate and destroy nests.
 Conversely, wetter sand caused by storms and wave runup can suffocate sea turtle embryos or lower hatching success.
 Sea turtle eggs incubate more rapidly at warmer temperatures up to a point, but as the upper thermal limit is approached (~34 C [~93 F] for most species) development slows, and higher heat can cause embryos to perish.
-Temperature also affects sex ratios, with warmer incubation resulting in a preponderance of female hatchlings, a demographic problem that could become catastrophic over time if insufficient numbers of males are produced.
+Temperature also affects sex ratios, with warmer incubation resulting in more female hatchlings, a demographic problem that could become catastrophic over time if insufficient numbers of males are produced.

 Warming seas and estuaries are likely to undergo ecological shifts as well, such as losses of basic or intermediate links in food chains; these losses could in turn affect the habitats used by juvenile turtles and alter how they move from one developmental habitat to another as they mature.
 Those same factors may also have an impact on the abundance, quality, and distribution of adult turtle feeding grounds.
 However, changes in sea level and storm severity are the climate components most likely to have direct, near-term effects on sea turtle reproduction, causing nest inundations and the loss of turtle nesting sites to rising seas.
 Researchers are already beginning to see such effects at many armored beaches in Florida, U.S.A., and elsewhere (see “Coastal Armoring and Rising Seas Put a Squeeze on Turtles” in SWOT Report, vol. XII).